FOR IMMEDIATE RELEASE

 strategies for state’s network of older, industrial cities

-Boston, MA —The Massachusetts Cultural Council (MCC) will join MassINC in an expanded effort to use arts and culture to jump-start local economies and transform communities in 11 Gateway Cities across Massachusetts.
+Boston, MA —The Mass Cultural Council will join MassINC in an expanded effort to use arts and culture to jump-start local economies and transform communities in 11 Gateway Cities across Massachusetts.

 MassINC announced this week that it had received a $125,000 grant from ArtPlace, an unprecedented collaboration among 11 major foundations, seven federal agencies, and the National Endowment for the Arts.
 The consortium awarded $11.5 million to 34 locally-initiated projects throughout the country in its first round of grants announced this week.